NASCAR bans Confederate flag from its races and properties - WHIZ News

 Confederate flags have been a familiar sight at NASCAR races over its 72-year history, dotting the infield atop RVs or being waved by fans in the grandstands, though the stock car series with its roots in moonshine running has in recent years taken cautious steps to sever the connection.

-The issue was pushed to the fore this week as Bubba Wallace, NASCAR’s lone black driver, called for the banishment of the Confederate flag and said there was “no place” for them in the sport.
+The issue was pushed to the forefront this week when Bubba Wallace, NASCAR’s lone black driver, called for the banishment of the Confederate flag and said there was “no place” for it in the sport.
 At long last, NASCAR obliged.

 NASCAR said it would have no additional comment.

-The move was announced before Wednesday night’s race at Martinsville Speedway where Wallace, an Alabama native, was driving Richard Petty Motorsports’ No. 43 Chevrolet with a #BlackLivesMatter paint scheme.
-Wallace was praised for his stance on Twitter from several athletes, including NBA star LeBron James, and for using the scheme in the race.
+The move was announced before Wednesday night’s race at Martinsville Speedway, where Wallace, an Alabama native, was driving Richard Petty Motorsports’ No. 43 Chevrolet with a #BlackLivesMatter paint scheme.
+Wallace was praised for his stance by several athletes, including NBA star LeBron James, and for using the scheme in the race.

 Five years ago, the flag issue was front and center for NASCAR after nine black churchgoers were slain in Charleston, South Carolina.
 The man currently on death row for the murders, Dylann Roof, had embraced Confederate symbols before the attack, prompting a reappraisal of the role such symbols play in the South.